LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

    // <br />Jane Doe

 As many parameters as needed can be named in the HTML form.
-They will all be incorporated into the `inline` method at the location of the `web_request->params` method.
+They will all be passed into the inline at the location of the `web_request->params` method.

 .. tip::
-   The `web_request->params` member method is a replacement for the `action_params` method in prior versions of Lasso for fetching GET or POST parameters.
+   The `web_request->params` member method is a replacement for the `action_params` method used in prior versions of Lasso for fetching GET or POST data.

 Setting HTML Form Values